Logo

 Not realizing that this was inappropriate for children, young Maurice Sendak was frequently sent home after retelling his father's "softcore Bible tales" at school.

-Maurice Sendak developed other influences growing up beginning with Walt Disney's Fantasia and Mickey Mouse.
+Maurice Sendak had other influences growing up, including Walt Disney's Fantasia and Mickey Mouse.

 Mickey Mouse was created in the year Maurice Sendak was born, 1928, and Maurice Sendak described Mickey as being a source of joy and pleasure for him while growing up.